 };

-Exactly the same code will be used for all other entities.
+We will use the same code for all other entities.
 Is there any way to reuse it?
 Of course!
 Redux Toolkit does this using the Entity Adapter mechanism.
 It provides a set of ready-made reducers and selectors for basic entity operations.
 First, an example:

 import {